lkarow/meet/README.md

 - When the user has not searched for a city
 - Then a chart with the number of upcoming events will be displayed

+#### Feature 6: Select dark or light mode

+##### Scenario 1: Display the app in dark mode by default

+- Given that the user has not enabled browser settings for light mode
+- When the user has started the app
+- Then the app should be displayed in dark mode by default

+##### Scenario 2: User can change dark and light modes

+- Given the user has started the app
+- When the user clicks on the dark and light mode switch
+- Then the styling of the app will change the dark or light mode

 ## Built With

 - Javascript